philipturner/swift-colab/README.md

 # Swift-Colab

-> Note: This is only public to let me download its files on Google Colab.
-Do not rely on this for guidance on using Swift on Colab yet.

 ## How to run Swift on Google Colab

 Open an empty Python notebook.
 Copy this command into the first code cell and run it: